programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 {% include figure.html filename="stylometry-python-6.jpg" caption="Figure 6: Chi-squared statistics showing Madison as the likely author of the disputed papers." %}

 <div class="alert alert-warning">
-Quick note: in the snippet above, we convert everything to lowercase so that we won't count tokens that begin with a capital letter (because they appear at the beginning of a sentence) separately from other tokens of the same word that do not.
+Quick note: in the snippet above, we convert everything to lowercase so that we won't count word tokens that begin with a capital letter because they appear at the beginning of a sentence separately from other tokens of the same word that do not.
 Sometimes this may cause a few errors, for example when a proper noun and a common noun are written the same way except for capitalization, but overall it increases accuracy.
 </div>

 As we can see from the above results, the chi-squared distance between the Disputed and Hamilton corpora is considerably larger than the distance between the Madison and Disputed corpora.
 This is a strong sign that, if a single author is responsible for the 12 papers in the Disputed corpus, that author is Madison rather than Hamilton.
 Now, we are getting somewhere!